WhaddaMakers/Whaddy-Nightlight/README.md

 ## 3D printing the NightLight:

-Find all the .stl files for the case and button of this project on our Thingiverse page:

 The Nightlight consist out of 3 3D printed parts
 * Nightlight Top
 * Nightlight Bottom
 * Nightlight Bracket

+Find all the .stl files for the case of this project on our Thingiverse page:

 There are no supports needed, Be sure to 3D print Nightlight Top and Bottom in a transparent filament.
 Otherwise, you won`t be able to see the LEDs inside.
 Also be sure to print it with 100% infill to get the best result.